a5221985/tutorials/Eclipse/java_debugging_techniques.md

 	1. Step into Java system classes
 	2. Debug to learn about object references and equals methods
 2. Debugging into Java System Classes
-	1. Attaching source code allows us t browse source code but not debug into source code
+	1. Attaching source code allows us to browse source code but not debug into source code
 	2. To debug into Java classes, need special version of Java Runtime Engine (JRE)
 	3. Included with JDK 6 download (`jdk1.6.0\jre`)
 	4. Need to configure Eclipse to use this special JRE (Which is in JDK)